Proteins: Structure And Functions

 If the proteins are folded incorrectly, they are useless or destroy other proteins and can cause diseases since cellular processes are heavily reliant on protein folding.

-Parkinson's Disease: Alpha-synuclein protein when it gets misfolded and starts to aggregate forms the Lewy bodies has toxic effects on neurons and can cause neurodegeneration.
+Parkinson's Disease: When the proteins, alpha-synuclein gets misfolded and starts to aggregate, the Lewy bodies have toxic effects on neurons and can cause neurodegeneration.

 Techniques to Study Proteins